RobbyTi/ECAW/README.md

   analysis.

 The `manuscript/` folder contains the manuscript and supplementary materials documents with the analysis code embedded in them.
+The folder also includes the `interactive_report.Rmd` file, which includes an interactive document for reanalysing our results with different subsets of the data.
+To run the interactive document locally on your computer, click the *Run document* button in Rstudio or run the `rmarkdown::run(here::here("manuscript/interactive_report.Rmd"))` function in your R console.

 The `R/` folder contains any custom R functions and their documentation.